 “Be nice, don’t make negative comment’s but DON’T LET HER INTO YOUR HOUSE??!!!??”
 I literally wanted to scream and tell this guy how damaging this kind of advice is.

 He then goes on to say, “It’s a space that you need to create and define with your kids and make it a home with their help….”
 I love that and the entire rest of what he says.
-But let’s back up and talk about why I am astonished (and sickened) that he would tell someone not to let his ex into his house, especially a person whose kids are traumatized by the separation of their parents and having a hard time transitioning!!
+But let’s back up and talk about why I am astonished that he would tell someone not to let his ex into his house, especially a person whose children are traumatized by the separation of their parents and having a hard time transitioning!!

 First I want to make it clear that I’m not expecting any man (or women) to open his or her home to the ex, have him or her come over every night or have a key.
 I’m talking about letting children show their mom their new rooms and all their stuff, their pictures and all the other wonderful things mentioned in his comment.